matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 OAuth tokens, and SSH keys.
 Using Kubernetes Secrets, you can control and securely distribute these sensitive data to the applications running in the cluster, without exposing them in your application's code or configuration files.

 6) How Does Kubernetes Certificate Management Work?
 Answer: Kubernetes manages TLS certificates for various components to ensure secure communication within the cluster.
 The Kubernetes Certificate Authority (CA) issues certificates for nodes, API server, and other components.
 Administrators can also manage and rotate these certificates, ensuring that the communication remains secure and that the certificates are always valid.

-7) Discuss the Best Practices for Kubernetes Security.
+7) Discuss the Best Practices for Kubernetes Security?
 Answer: Best practices for Kubernetes security include using RBAC for access control, limiting resource permissions using namespaces, securing cluster networking with network policies, using Pod Security Policies, regularly updating and patching Kubernetes, using secure communication channels, and implementing a strong secrets management strategy.
 Regular security